jonhadfield/creds/README.md

 Creds
 =====

-Creds is a library that simplifies the management of user accounts and their credentials on Linux and FreeBSD.
+Creds is a library that simplifies the management of user accounts and their credentials on Linux, FreeBSD and OpenBSD.

 Instead of issuing commands to create, update and delete users and their ssh keys, supply Creds with details of the users you want and it will take care of the implementation.